Denny Creek Trail & Natural Water Slides (One of Our Favorites!)

 Tips for visiting the Denny Creek Trail:

-• Note that it does cost $5 to pay for parking, and you will need cash for that (you put it in a deposit box in an envelope).
+- Note that it does cost $5 to pay for parking, and you will need cash for that (you put it in a deposit box in an envelope).

-• Bring something to drink to stay hydrated.
+- Bring something to drink to stay hydrated.

-• Wear comfortable shoes for the hike.
+- Wear comfortable shoes for the hike.
 My kids wore shoes that they could walk in, but also wear in the water as there are lots of rocks there.

-• We brought towels, but on a hot day you can easily dry off on the rocks.
-The kids did not like carrying them in, so I am not sure I would bother with a towel for each child next time (maybe just put one in my backpack they could share).
+- We brought towels, but on a hot day you can easily dry off on the rocks.
+The kids did not like carrying them in, so I am not sure I would bother with a towel for each child next time (maybe just put one in my backpack so they could share).

-• Want to do more than a day trip?
+- Want to do more than a day trip?
 Check out the Denny Creek campground.
-It would be a great base to explore more of the trails, and take more time to spend here (my kids were begging me to come back and camp here).
+It would be a great base to explore more of the trails and take more time to spend here (my kids were begging me to come back and camp here).